shubhaemk/another-react-boilerplate/README.md

 * Why is final build folder in .gitignore?
 > If you're using GitHub for deployment, you'll use /docs to deploy( mostly ), so to avoid repetition it's in .gitignore but feel free to remove it!

+* Why not deploy it using gh-pages?
+> Deploying via gh-pages required me to go beyond the scope of this project, using docs it's easier.

 ## Future :star:

 * Use it in as many [React](https://reactjs.org/) apps